 But in April 2021, the Securities and Exchange Commission accused Harbor City of being a Ponzi scheme that stole $17 million from investors.
 The company’s assets are currently in mediation with an independent receiver appointed to manage them.

 Santos wasn’t accused of wrongdoing by authorities, and the next month he incorporated his own company called Devolder.
 In an interview with Semafor, he said he helped rich people buy the expensive toys they wanted.
 If a client wanted to sell a plane or a boat, Santos would “go look out there within my Rolodex and be like: ‘Hey, are you looking for a plane?’
 ‘Are you looking for a boat?’
 I just put that feeler out there.”
+(A New York Times report describing how he brokered the sale of a $20 million yacht describes this type of work in detail.)
 Within six months, he claims to have “landed a couple of million-dollar contracts.”
 Financial disclosures from his 2022 congressional campaign show he claimed to have made between $3.5 million and $11 million from the company before it was dissolved last year.

 Is the money legit?